Television broadcaster: History

 Television broadcasting in the United States was heavily influenced by radio.
 Early individual experimental radio stations in the United States began limited operations in the 1910s.
 In November 1920, Westinghouse signed on "the world's first commercially licensed radio station", KDKA in Pittsburgh, Pennsylvania.
 Other companies built early radio stations in Detroit, Boston, New York City and other areas.
 Radio stations received permission to transmit through broadcast licenses obtained through the Federal Radio Commission (FRC), a government entity that was created in 1926 to regulate the radio industry.
 With some exceptions, radio stations east of the Mississippi River received official call signs beginning with the letter "W"; those west of the Mississippi were assigned calls beginning with a "K".
 The number of programs that these early stations aired was often limited, in part due to the expense of program creation.
-The idea of a network system which would distribute programming to many stations simultaneously, saving each station the expense of creating all of their own programs and expanding the total coverage beyond the limits of a single broadcast signal, was devised.
+The idea of a network system which would distribute programming to many stations simultaneously, saving each station the expense of creating all of their own programs and expandingus transmitted from station to station to listeners across the United States.

-NBC set up the first permanent coast-to-coast radio network in the United States by 1928, using dedicated telephone line technology.
-The network physically linked individual radio stations, nearly all of which were independently owned and operated, in a vast chain, NBC's audio signal thus transmitted from station to station to listeners across the United States.
 Other companies, including CBS and the Mutual Broadcasting System, soon followed suit, each network signed hundreds of individual stations on as affiliates: stations which agreed to broadcast programs from one of the networks.

 As radio prospered throughout the 1920s and 1930s, experimental television stations, which broadcast both an audio and a video signal, began sporadic broadcasts.
 Licenses for these experimental stations were often granted to experienced radio broadcasters, and thus advances in television technology closely followed breakthroughs in radio technology.
 As interest in television grew, and as early television stations began regular broadcasts, the idea of networking television signals (sending one station's video and audio signal to outlying stations) was born.
 However, the signal from an electronic television system, containing much more information than a radio signal, required a broadband transmission medium.
 Transmission by a nationwide series of radio relay towers would be possible but extremely expensive.

 Researchers at AT&T subsidiary Bell Telephone Laboratories patented coaxial cable in 1929, primarily as a telephone improvement device.
 Its high capacity (transmitting 240 telephone calls simultaneously) also made it ideal for long-distance television transmission, where it could handle a frequency band of 1 MHz.
 German television first demonstrated such an application in 1936 by relaying televised telephone calls from Berlin to Leipzig, 180 km away, by cable.